iudofia2026/youtubedubber.com/README.md

 - **Streamlined Job Creation Flow**: Removed redundant "Get Started Now" section from job creation page
 - **Faster User Onboarding**: Users now start directly at voice track upload instead of lengthy 4-step explanation
 - **Reduced Scrolling**: Eliminated excessive content that was causing poor user experience
-- **Prominent Banner Design**: Created eye-catching banner-style "How It Works" section with animated gradient background
+- **Top Banner Design**: Moved "How It Works" banner to the top of the page for maximum visibility and immediate attention
-- **High Visibility**: Large banner with animated patterns, pulsing effects, and prominent CTA button for maximum visibility
+- **High Visibility**: Large banner with animated patterns, pulsing effects, and prominent CTA button positioned at the top
 - **Maintained Accessibility**: "How It Works" content still available via modal button for users who need guidance
 - **Improved Navigation**: Simplified step flow from 5 steps to 4 steps for better user progression